frc-team7587/Marquee-1/Client/src/main/java/org/metuchenmomentum/marquee/README.md

   for the initial display, and delay 2 specifies the interval between crawl shifting.

+It is strongly recommended not to set any unsused field values so as to maximize backward compatility if currently unused values are brought into service.

 Color intensities vary from 0 (completely off) to 255 (full power) and default to 0.
 Delays are in ESP32 ticks, where one tick is one millisecond, and default to 0.